-Beyond that…I’m doing whatever I can to help the terrific team of people at Disney who are making a movie of the Merlin Saga, the epic tale of young Merlin’s adventures.
+Beyond that…I’m doing whatever I can to help the terrific team of people at Disney who are making a movie of The Merlin Saga, the epic tale of young Merlin’s adventures.

 3. What did you learn in writing about Merlin?

 I learned about the wizard—the hero—that lives inside us all.
 That’s quite an inspiring thought that Merlin gave me.
 I also learned about what a truly remarkable character Merlin is, full of contrast and depth and wisdom.
-There’s a metaphor at the heart of the whole Merlin Saga.
+There’s a metaphor at the heart of all of the books from The Merlin Saga.
 Just like the young Merlin, all of us are washed ashore, half-drowned, at some point in our lives.
 All of us have hidden struggles — and hidden potential.
 And all of us, like the greatest wizard of all, have magic within us — and the ability to reach for the stars.

 4. Are you going to write any more books about Merlin?

 Merlin and I have had a great long journey together (18 years!).
-With lots of help from the wizard and his friends like Rhia, Shim, and Basil, I have written The Lost Years of Merlin epic, the Merlin’s Dragon trilogy, and The Great Tree of Avalon trilogy — along with an illustrated compendium that was published in 2011 — totaling 12 books set in Merlin’s magical worlds (my magical Merlin Saga).
+With lots of help from the wizard and his friends like Rhia, Shim, and Basil, I have written The Lost Years of Merlin epic, the Merlin’s Dragon trilogy, and The Great Tree of Avalon trilogy — along with an illustrated compendium that was published in 2011 — totaling 12 books set in Merlin’s magical worlds (my magical series The Merlin Saga).
 If anyone had ever told me, way back when it all began with a dream about a strange boy who washed ashore, that the journey would lead to all these adventures, plus international editions and excitement about a movie, I wouldn’t have believed it!
 (Then again, who would believe that that young boy would become the greatest wizard of all time?
 Or that a bizarre creature as tiny as Basil would become Avalon’s most powerful dragon and Merlin’s best friend?)